DanChitwood/PlantsAndPython_2021/Dimension_Reduction/UMAP/README.txt

 	UMAP_All_SLURM : SLURM submission script for UMAP_All.py (downloaded from UMAP_All.ipynb)

-	Figures: folder contains all figures produced from analyses of full dataset key to file names:
+	Figures: folder contains all figures produced from analyses of full dataset, in subfolders for the v1 and v2 datasets key to file names:
 		TissueType/AboveBelow/VegRepro = color categorization
 		10/30 = n_neighbors parameter